in the middle

 Lanzarote is one of the Canary Islands which lie just off the coast of Africa.
-It's a popular winter sun destination thanks to the great weather and short duration of cheap flights to Lanzarote, which arrive in around four hours.
+It's a popular winter sun destination thanks to the great weather and number of cheap flights to Lanzarote.
 Get hold of car hire in Lanzarote to make even more of your adventure.

 Lanzarote is the most sedate of the Canary Islands, so if you want lively nightlife head to Puerto del Carmen.
 There are many cultural attractions, predominantly designed by resident Cesar Manrique - such as the Jameos del Agua caves.
 Lanzarote, like the rest of the Canaries is the product of a mass of volcanic activity and the dramatic central landscapes give way to both volcanic sand beaches and white sandy beaches, like Papagayo in the south near Playa Blanca, which is one of the most popular.
 San Bartolome makes for a lovely, quiet holiday away from the coast.
 Time your trip to coincide with the February carnivals or in October for the National Day celebrations if you want to join in a huge party.
 Just make sure you book ahead to get a great deal!

 Flights to Lanzarote depart from all over the UK and they all land into Lanzarote Airport, the only airport on the island.
 Many cheap holidays to Lanzarote often include flights, accommodation and transfers if you want to get it all sorted at the same time.
 This can be a great way to reduce some of booking stress.
-If you're after cheap Lanzarote flights for 2014 or 2015 make sure you plan ahead, so that you know where you want to go and when and then keep your eye out for a bargain.
+If you're after cheap Lanzarote flights, make sure you plan ahead, so that you know where you want to go and when and then keep your eye out for a bargain.

 With over 25 airlines offering flights from the UK to Lanzarote Airport it's easy to find convenient travel to the island.
 For the best deals it may be worth all the airports you can get to and being flexible with travel dates.
 Flights take about four hours and it's worth checking the holiday deals for cheap accommodation too.
 You can also arrive from the other Canary Islands by plane or by boat.